xueannafang/hsp_toolkit_prototype/README.md

 The key function is to convert the target HSP into a multi-solvent list based on the requirement of user.

 # Set up

-1. Download the folder of **HSP_SolventPredictor** to local working directory on Windows.
+* Download the folder of **HSP_SolventPredictor** to local working directory on Windows.
-Four files are included in
+* Open **Solv_pred_class.ipynb** using Juypter Notebook.
+* Run the first cell:

+import numpy as np
+import pandas as pd
+from scipy.linalg import pinv
+import itertools
+import abc
+import HSP_SolvP as HSP
+import os

 ## Contribution
 This project is developed by